Kalymnos

-In 2011 the island had a population of 16,001, making it the third most populous island of the Dodecanese, after Kos and Rhodes.
+In 2021 the island had a population of 17,752, making it the third most populous island of the Dodecanese, after Kos and Rhodes.
 It is known in Greece for the affluence of much of its population, and also stands as both the wealthiest member of the Dodecanese and one of the wealthiest Greek islands overall.
-The Municipality of Kalymnos, which includes the populated offshore islands of Pserimos (pop.
-80), Telendos (94), Kalolimnos (2), and Pláti (2), as well as several uninhabited islets, has a combined land area of 134.544 km² and a total population of 16,179 inhabitants.
+The Municipality of Kalymnos, which includes the populated offshore islands of Pserimos, Telendos, Kalolimnos, and Pláti, as well as several uninhabited islets, has a combined land area of 134.544 km² and a total population of 17,752 inhabitants (2021).

 Naming

 The island is known as Càlino in Italian and Kilimli or Kelemez in Turkish.